 Verizon Communications logo

 Competitive Rivalry

-HIGH: Intense rivalry with AT&T, T-Mobile, and cable companies driving price competition and margin pressure
+HIGH: Intense rivalry with AT&T, T-Mobile driving price wars and customer acquisition battles across all segments

+Verizon Communications logo